-A Conditional Redirect page attribute checks a condition and redirects to another page if the condition is / is not met.
+A Conditional Redirect page attribute checks a condition and redirects to another page or an external URL if the condition is or is not met.

 Some use cases

 - A/B testing - redirect to content A or content B based on location, ip address, date, time, random number.

 - Browser specific content - redirect based on user agent.